 Each day begins with a quiet, contemplative circle and a short bible reading.
 The three daily meals are jointly prepared and consumed within a social atmosphere.
 Clearing tables and washing-up are also tasks in which everyone participates, regardless of position.
 The main meal is at lunchtime and is followed by a rest-period of one hour where people are free to pursue their own interests.
 Mornings and afternoons are spent in workshops as described elsewhere in this handbook.

 During leisure time, residents enjoy social activities such as badminton, aerobics, current affairs, gospel studies, discos, watching films, swimming and library trips.
 Artists and musicians visit Corbenic on a regular basis.
-Monday evenings are set aside for individual house meetings, where residents and co-workers have an equal opportunity to air their views about life in the house and agree future arrangements, be they domestic matters, planning menus or organising activities and outings.
+Monday evenings are set aside for individual house meetings, where residents and live-in volunteers have an equal opportunity to air their views about life in the house and agree future arrangements, be they domestic matters, planning menus or organising activities and outings.
 Once a month the entire community attends the “Corbenic Meeting” where issues relating to the community as a whole are discussed at length.

 Weekends are occupied with leisure and recreational activities.
 Long walks, shopping trips, and outings are the pattern for Saturdays, along with light household tasks.
 Saturday evenings are devoted to Bible Supper when all members of the community gather together in their respective houses for a spiritual review of the week.
 This weekly assembly strengthens the group feeling of the community and develops a sense of concord and affiliation among individuals.